plashchynski/UoL-CM3010-DADT-midterm-project/README.md

 Application code is located in the `app` directory.
 It is implemented using the [Express.js](https://expressjs.com/) web application framework for Node.js.
 The application uses the [ejs](https://ejs.co/) template engine to render HTML pages and `mysql2` library to connect to the MySQL database.

+The app implements two scenarios of use according to the research questions outlined in the previous sections:

+1. Upload a raw genetic data file from a personal genomics service, such as 23andMe, and generate a report that lists the most important SNPs in the file and their interpretation.
+This scenario is implemented on the home page of the application.
+In files `app/routes/home.js` and `app/routes/analyze.js`.
+The `analyze.js` file contains the logic for processing the uploaded file and generating the report.
+The `app/views/results.ejs` file contains the HTML template for the report.

+2. Explore all SNPs in the database and view their details.
+This scenario is implemented on the "Explore SNPs" page of the application.
+In files `app/routes/explore.js` and `app/views/explore.ejs`.
+The `explore.js` file contains the logic for querying the database, paginating the results, and full-text search.
+The `app/views/explore.ejs` file contains the HTML template for the list of SNPs.

 #### 5.1 Evaluation

 The web application was evaluated using the following scenario: